Patent2net/P2N-v3/README.rst

 The project is elaborated and maintained by an `international team <Patent2Net Community_>`_ of university professors and researchers on a free basis.
 The software is provided "AS IS", see also `Patent2Net Disclaimer`_.
+* available "[as it is] (http://patent2netv2.vlab4u.info/dokuwiki/doku.php?id=about_p2n:disclaimer)".
+* To use at your own risk, same for all features provided and companion softwares or servers.

 .. _Patent2Net on GitHub: https://github.com/Patent2net/P2N-v3/tree/master
 .. _Patent2Net Disclaimer: http://patent2netv2.vlab4u.info/dokuwiki/doku.php?id=about_p2n:disclaimer